 Recent teaching experience includes Eve's day-long seminar Poems on the Hebrew Bible at the Poetry School.
 She has also taught courses at the London School of Jewish Studies where she has been poet in residence.

 The House of Our First Loving (Rack Press, 2016)

-Eve has published numerous poems and essays in top literary journals and anthologies in the UK and the US.
+Eve has published numerous poems, essays, and articles in literary journals, magazines and anthologies in the UK and the US.

 U.S. Studies Online, The British Association for American Studies, published her essay, 'The Poetics and Politics of Reticence', in December 2016, which was based on her talk for the Eccles Centre at the British Library (1 August 2016).

 Eve read her poems and spoke about ‘Emily Dickinson and the Poetics of Reticence' at Kingston University on 27 February 2018.